Updated 2025.

 Starting a Design Business: Your Business Plan

-A business plan is essentially a roadmap for your business that outlines your goals, strategies, and how you plan on achieving them.
-Plus, if you’re looking to receiving funding from your bank or an investor, then you’ll need to have a business plan in place.
+A business plan is a roadmap for your business that outlines your goals, strategies, and how you plan on achieving them.
+It’ll help you stay organized and on track as you grow your company.
+Plus, if you’re looking to get funding from your bank or an investor, you’ll need to have a business plan in place.

 Not sure where to start?
 Don’t worry!
 Here’s a breakdown of all the pertinent information your business plan should cover: